Keep your iPhone 12 mini pristine with a great case

-At last, Apple has brought back a smaller form factor: the iPhone 12 mini.
-Though the smaller phone is easier to hold and use one-handed, drops can still happen.
+The iPhone 12 mini marks Apple's return to a smaller form factor.
+Though the smaller phone is easier to hold, slip into pockets, and use one-handed, drops can still happen.
 Be safe and use a case.
-We've rounded up some of our favorite cases for the iPhone 12 mini.
+We've rounded up some of our favorite cases for the iPhone 12 mini here.

 - Price and quality: Spigen Ultra Hybrid Designed for Apple iPhone 12 Mini Case

-- MagSafe alternative: ESR Soft Case for iPhone 12 Mini
+- MagSafe alternative: ESR Cloud Soft Case with MagSafe Compatibility for iPhone 12 Mini

 - Fashion forward: Velvet Caviar iPhone 12 mini case